 If the wall your thermostat is on is hit with direct sunlight all day, it will detect a temperature much warmer than what your home actually is.
 This will likely result in your AC running much more often, which can hike up your utility bills.

-In a Hallway
+Thermostat Placement In a Hallway

 Your thermostat should be in an area that your family spends a good amount of time in, and we’re guessing your hallway isn’t one of those places.
 This, combined with the fact that hallways can restrict airflow, means that a thermostat in a hallway won’t get an accurate reading of your home’s temperature.

-The Best Location for Your Thermostat
+Best Location for a Thermostat

 So what is the best location for a thermostat in a home?
 In order to allow your thermostat to accurately detect your home’s temperature, you should keep it out of the areas we mentioned and place it centrally in your home — your living room is probably an ideal spot.